-Our Humans of 3Q series continues this week with one of the newest additions at 3Q, Julia Thiel, who joined our Creative team as the new Art Director just a few short weeks ago.
+Our Humans of 3Q series continues this week with one of the newest additions at 3Q, Julia Thiel, who joined our Creative team as the new Creative Director just a few short weeks ago.
 I was lucky enough to ask her a few questions about her past experiences, passions, design predictions, and as a bonus, her California adventures with her mini schnauzers.
-I think it’s safe to say that you’ll enjoy getting to know our new Art Director as much as I did:
+I think it’s safe to say that you’ll enjoy getting to know our new Creative Director as much as I did:

 How did you get into design?
 Were you always passionate about it?

 As a child, I wanted to be a children’s book illustrator.
 My parents, ever pragmatic, convinced me that there is no money to be made in that trade.
 So then I wanted to be an interior designer.
 But I was terrible at math.
 So I landed on studying fashion and graphic design.
 And then went to work at ad agencies.
 Being a freelancer for 7 ½ years before joining 3Q allowed me to go back to all those dreams, illustrate some, design some, start a home decor line, become a published photographer, and so much more.
 I also spent one year at the University in Munich studying teaching.
 Add my entrepreneurial and artistic skills to my teacher/mentor mindset, and you’ve got yourself the new 3Q Art Director.

 Throughout your career, who have been some of your biggest muses, supporters, and role models?